metacollin/homebrew-kicad/README.md

 # Homebrew-KiCad

 Delicious and foamy --HEAD only [Homebrew](https://github.com/mxcl/homebrew) tap for [KiCad](http://www.kicad-pcb.org) and it's library.
-This is intended to make it easy for OS X developers to build KiCad relatively easily.
+This is intended to make it easy for OS X developers to build KiCad more conveniently.

 **Users can now download official binaries!** Download the [official OS X nightly builds](http://downloads.kicad-pcb.org/osx/) provided by Adam Wolf (thank you!).